What is vitamin D deficiency?

 What causes vitamin D deficiency?

-- Cystic fibrosis, Crohn's disease, and celiac disease: These diseases do not allow the intestines to absorb enough vitamin D through supplements.
+- Cystic fibrosis, Crohn's disease and celiac disease: These conditions can prevent your intestines from adequately absorbing enough vitamin D through supplements, especially if the condition is untreated.

 - Obesity: A body mass index greater than 30 is associated with lower vitamin D levels.
-Fat cells keep vitamin D isolated so that it is not released.
-Vitamin D deficiency is more likely in obese people.
-Obesity often makes it necessary to take larger doses of vitamin D supplements in order to reach and maintain normal D levels.
+Fat cells keep vitamin D isolated so that it’s not released.
+Obesity often requires taking larger doses of vitamin D supplements to reach and maintain normal levels.

-- Kidney and liver diseases: These diseases reduce the amount of an enzyme needed to change vitamin D to a form that is used in the body.
-Lack of this enzyme leads to an inadequate level of active vitamin D in the body.
+- Kidney disease and liver disease: These conditions reduce the amount of certain enzymes (hepatic enzyme 25–hydroxylase from your liver and 1-alpha-hydroxylase from your kidneys) your body needs to change vitamin D to a form it can use.
+A lack of either of these enzymes leads to an inadequate level of active vitamin D in your body.

 - Steroids (such as prednisone).